 Step 2: File the Trade Name Form (optional)

 The DBA registration offers transparency about the individuals operating a business, making it easier to track down the owners if necessary.
-It also helps prove the existence of a business, facilitates the opening of a business bank account, and helps in registering a merchant account to accept credit cards, among other benefits.
+It also helps prove the existence of a business, facilitates the opening of a business bank account, and helps when registering a merchant account to accept credit cards, among other benefits.

 Although businesses in Arizona can choose to use a name without registering it, registering a Trade Name is a widely accepted business practice.
 This action also prevents other businesses from registering the same name, ensuring uniqueness and making it harder for others to use the same name.